English translation

 SORPA bags plastics that are returned for recycling.
 The plastic materials are sent to Sweden, where the material is either recycled or incinerated for energy production.
 A large proportion of plastics can be recycled and incineration for energy production is a more optimal alternative to landfills in cases where recycling is not feasible.

-All food and chemical residue must be cleaned from the plastics and the volume must be reduced before it goes in the bin.
 Metals, electrical appliances, batteries, hazardous waste, paper materials, and other waste materials should not go into the green bin.
-This lowers the recycling value of the plastic significantly.
+Good sorting is a prerequisite for recycling plastic.

 Residents who choose to have recyclable plastics collected must order a green bin.